 If you are on a single income it could be difficult to buy a house and if you are on a benefit practically impossible.
 Even if you have a job it probably will not pay enough to get you on the property ladder.
 Therefore the standard dream of owning your own home is almost impossible for people that have a disability.

 There are additional factors beyond costs.
 One is transport.
-If you live too far away from a main city centre or shopping mall this could a problem.
-Another factor are paths or hills in your area if you have mobilty issues.
+If you live too far away from a main city centre or shopping mall and the public transport system is not great this could a problem.
+Another concern could be inadequate paths or the number of hills in your area if you have mobilty issues.
 If there are limited options you may have to put up with it.

 Finding accommodation is not easy and good solution can be difficult to achieve.
 To ensure minimal stress you may have to make your solution as long term as possible.